jscooksey/Pelican/content/blog/2024/20241013_cisco_dhcp_to_windows.md

 ```

-Making use of the [IPv4Calc Module](https://www.powershellgallery.com/packages/IPv4Calc)
+_This script makes use of the [IPv4Calc Module](https://www.powershellgallery.com/packages/IPv4Calc)_